The Dirt on Skin Care Products By Mariesette Zeyl, ND

 22 S. D. Mandawgade and Vandana B. Patravale.
 “Formulation and Evaluation of Exotic Fat Based Cosmeceuticals for Skin Repair.”
 Indian J Pharm Sci.
 2008 Jul-Aug; 70(4): 539–542.

-Assisting Jerry Hickey, R.Ph on this journey is a team of nutritional professionals - a group of hand chosen, dedicated experts, available at each and every InVite® Health retail location.
+Assisting Scientific Director and Pharmacist Jerry Hickey on this journey is a team of nutritional professionals - a group of hand chosen, dedicated experts, available at each and every InVite® Health retail location.
 Their purpose is to provide you with a FREE personalized and professional nutritional consultation.
 Visit an InVite® Health retail location near you for assistance in selecting the correct nutrients to address your health concerns.